 Electronic copies must be prepared using the Microsoft Office Suite.
 PDF format is acceptable for financial statements, other firm-related financial information, Firm References and Key Staff References.
 Electronic signatures are acceptable.

 Proposals shall be prepared on 8½ x 11-inch pages, except for charts, diagrams, and Microsoft Excel spreadsheets, which may be formatted as 8½ x 14-inch or 11 x 17-inch pages.
 The text font must be 11-point Century Gothic.
 In tables, 10-point or 11-point font size may be used.
-9-point font size may be used in graphics and figures.
+Century Gothic or Arial 9-point or 10-point font size may be used in graphics and figures.

 The Proposal shall be organized into numbered sections and subsections using a decimal numbering system.
 The pages within each section shall be sequentially numbered.